-You may be eligible to take advantage of the income tax assistance program if you have a modest income and a simple tax situation.
+You may be eligible to take advantage of the income tax assistance program, which is provided free of charge.

-Under the program, a volunteer will help you complete your income tax returns free of charge.
-You will thus be sure that you are claiming all the benefits and tax credits to which you are entitled.
+If you have a modest income and a simple tax situation, a volunteer will help you complete your income tax returns and claim all the benefits and tax credits you are entitled to.

-Your family income must not exceed the limits in the table below.
+Your total family income must not exceed the income limit for your situation (see the table below).
 Note that each community organization can set its own income limits.
 Check with the community organization to see if you are eligible for assistance.

 |Suggested income limits|

 |Person living alone||$35,000|

 |Each additional dependant||$2,500|